MunBrian/online-marketplace/README.md

 ## Contact
-If you have any questions or feedback about this project you can contact me at my email address [bk.mungai254@gmail.com](mailto:bk.mungai254@gmail.com)
+If you have any questions or feedback about this project you can contact me via my email address [bk.mungai254@gmail.com](mailto:bk.mungai254@gmail.com)